64rulez/SplitVDT/README.md

 - Keeps multiple configurations in a .ini file to allow replaying the imports
 - Transfers resulting files to PyMoIP-Server host

-From version 1.1, support for [PREVIOUS] key
+From version 1.1, support for [PREVIOUS] key.

-From version 1.2, support for direct SCP to host
+From version 1.2, support for direct SCP to host.